digitalwerft/statamic-plausible-proxy/README.md

 # Statamic Plausible Proxy

-> Statamic Plausible Proxy is a Statamic addon that does something pretty neat.
+> Statamic Plausible Proxy is a Statamic addon that simply includes a link tag to plausible.
+If neccessary events will be proxied so ad-blockers won't block targeting.

 ## Features

-This addon does:

-- This
-- And this
-- And even this
+- `{{ plausible }}` tag for including a link tag to plausible in the `<head>` of the document.
+- Can be used to proxy event requests through statamic first.
+This is useful if you want to stop ad-blockers from blocking requests to plausible.
+- Option to proxy `pluaisble.js` to prevent ad-blockers from blocking plausible.

 ## How to Install